Machine Name: Object

 Summary

-Object is a hard windows machine (Retired) in hackthebox.
-Its gives us a hands-on experience working with Active Directory Environment with firewall enabled.
-Initial recon gives us access of a Jenkins server which was used to get the initial access to the machine.
-Further we found that the machine is a Domain Controller with multiple users.
-To get the administrative privilege on the machine we need to perform lateral movements across the domain users by abusing ForceChangePassword, GenricWrite and WriteOwner functionalities.
+Object is a hard Windows machine (Retired) in hackthebox.
+It gives us hands-on experience working with Active Directory Environment with firewall enabled.
+Initial recon gives us access to a Jenkins server which was used to get the initial access to the machine.
+Further, we found that the machine is a Domain Controller with multiple users.
+To get the administrative privilege on the machine, we need to perform lateral movements across the domain users by abusing ForceChangePassword, GenricWrite and WriteOwner functionalities.

-Overall, this machine recommended for anyone planning for OSCP or getting hands on experience in Active Directory Environment.
+Overall, this machine is recommended for anyone planning for OSCP or getting hands-on experience in Active Directory Environment.

 Scanning and Enumerations

-After connecting with the HackTheBox server and starting the Machine we get a IP of 10.10.11.132.
-And information about the Operating system of the machine which is Windows.
-We starting with performing a “nmap” scan with -sV and -sC flags
+After connecting with the HackTheBox server and starting the Machine, we get an IP of 10.10.11.132.
+And information about the Operating system of the machine, which is Windows.
+We start with performing a “nmap” scan with -sV and -sC flags

 Port 80 shows us a landing page.
 And we find a Domain name object.htb